Saikumar88941/TaskManager/README.md

 Analyze progress with summaries, reports, or charts.

 ### Sequence Information(Activity Flow)
-Here’s a brief explanation of each activity in two lines:

 ### a. **Login Activity**
 Allows users to securely access their accounts using email and password.
 Includes options for password recovery and quick logins if available.